charles1614/spark/resource-managers/kubernetes/integration-tests/README.md

 ## Using a different backend

-The integration test backend i.e. the K8S cluster used for testing is controlled by the `--deploy-mode` option.
+The integration test backend i.e. the K8S cluster used for testing is controlled by the `--org.apache.spark.blaze.deploy-mode` option.
 By default this is set to `minikube`, the available backends are their prerequisites are as follows.

 ### `minikube`